 We said the three big ideas in the OOP interface are message passing, local state, and inheritance.
 You know from section 2.4 how message passing is implemented below the line in Scheme, i.e., with a dispatch function that takes a message as argument and returns a method.
-For about a week, we're talking about how local state works.
+This week we're talking about how local state works.